Last fact-checked: 26 February 2020

 Tricycles: A motorbike with a sidecar – brilliant for really short trips.

 Buses: For longer journeys out of town, buses are the best way to go.
 The air-conditioned ones are best, but you’ll pay a little more.

-You can book your appointment with one of our San Juan dentists listed above online, or simply give our customer care team a call on our toll-free number.
+You can book your fully cancellable appointment with one of our San Juan dentists listed above online, or simply give our Customer Care Team a call on our toll-free number.
+There's never a charge to you for booking or changing an appointment.
 Other booking options can be found below.

 In the meantime, we recommend exploring our site and listings, with real patient reviews, high-definition photos, dentist qualifications and exclusive online discounts all at your disposal.
 We guarantee quality-checked dentists in San Juan City–and the best prices available.

 Escalona, Katrina.
 The 21 Most Beautiful Islands in the Philippines.
 The Culture Trip.
 9 August 2018. https://theculturetrip.com/asia/philippines/articles/the-21-most-beautiful-islands-in-the-philippines

 Materials used in Dentistry.
 Association des Médecins Dentiste de Genève.
 Website accessed: 18 March 2019. http://amdg.ch/en/specific-care/materials-used-in-dentistry/

 The Best Dental Insurance Plans in the US Explained and Compared.
 Dentally.org.
 13 February 2019. https://www.dentaly.org/us/dental-insurance-usa/

 Cabral, Geo.
 Top 10 Most Loved Restaurants in San Juan for February 2019.
 25 February 2019. https://ph.phonebooky.com/blog/food/top-10/san-juan-restaurants/